-The following documents must be submitted with the online application: Gather these documents before you begin the application.
+The following documents will be uploaded to the online application: Gather these documents before you begin the application.

-2) Mentor Letter of Support (The letter should address the advisor's commitment to supervise the project for the duration of the award period, how the advisor will provide oversight for the project, and the applicant's skills relevant to the project).
+The letter should address the advisor's commitment to supervise the project for the duration of the award period, how the advisor will provide oversight for the project, and the applicant's skills relevant to the project.

-4) Research Proposal Narrative (Proposal must include ALL five sections/criteria outlined in the Proposal Guide, and be formatted as outlined in the Proposal Template.
+Proposals must include ALL five sections/criteria outlined in the Proposal Guide.

 Research Proposal Narrative Content (100 points total)